SimplyDanny/SwiftLintPlugins/README.md

 > developed there next to SwiftLint as a command-line tool itself.
 The plugin source code is kept in sync with SwiftLint
 > and so are the releases.
 Please report issues and propose changes to the plugins in the main source repository.

-Offering the plugins in a separate package has multiple advantages:
+Offering the plugins in a separate package has multiple advantages you should be aware of:

 * No need to clone the whole SwiftLint repository.
 * SwiftLint itself is included as a binary dependency, thus the consumer doesn't need to build it first.